lee2sman/everyday/README.md

 189 - 191
 different avatar generators, in semi-3d
 192
-extremely simple 'print-quality' b&w threshold collage using a single public domain image of kurt schwitters' merzbau
+extremely simple 'print-quality' b&w threshold collage using a single public domain image of kurt schwitters' merzbau. s to save. click to add more images.
+193
+added more found merzbau images and layer them more. extensions of 192. s to save. click to add more layers.